Steve Tougas, 2017 Quincy City Council

 life (2 Chronicles 7:14).

 Education - Our children are our future.
-If we don't teach them the way in which they
+If we don't teach them the way in which

 should go, then we as a society will end up going nowhere.
 The greatest boost to my career was

-gone; however, if you don't teach our children about the government that they were given, then they will
+gone; however, if you don't teach our children about the government that they were given, then

 The 2nd Amendment - What part of "shall not be infringed" do the opponents of our rights